 - Tomb of Absalom – Jerusalem.
 Legendary, monolithic rock-cut tomb from the 1st century AD.

 - Tomb of the Prophets Haggai, Zechariah and Malachi - Jerusalem, Mount of Olives.
 Rock cut tombs - catacombs, where the last Hebrew Bible prophets might be buried.
-Created circa 1st century BC.
+Created around the 1st century BC.
 In the cliff are hewn two concentric passages with 38 burial niches.

 - Tombs of the Kings - Jerusalem.
 Group of magnificent rock cut tombs, most likely made in the times (1st century AD) of Queen Helena of Adiabene - an Assyrian / Jewish queen of Greek origin.
 This reflects in Greek style in the design of tombs.